adamjorr/kbbq-py/docs/tutorials/recalibration.rst

 In this case, the dataset has been validated and can serve as a truth set.
-In a research environment, especially with nonmodel organisms, you won't likely have a truth set you can use to check your calibration.
-The :ref:`benchmark` requires a set of variable sites in a VCF file and a set of confident regions in a BED file.
+In a research environment, especially with nonmodel organisms, you won't likely have a truth set you can use to check your calibration. :ref:`benchmark` requires a set of variable sites in a VCF file and a set of confident regions in a BED file.
 It assumes any site in the confident regions that are not variable but don't match the reference are errors.